Bellefonte Little League Alumni

 Walter Baney,Whitye Noll, Tom Mensch, Ward Cole, Hasa McMullin, Joe Kustenbauter, Bob Schreffler, Johnny Taylor, David Hampton, John Saylor, Chuck Brown, Frank Webster, Tip Young, Carrole Dixon, AND A COUPLE OTHERS.
 The Little League would like to thank all the players, coaches, board members, volunteers, parents, and the community that got the league started in 1949.

 Brian James Rosenberg In Little League Brian or "BJ" played for PNC Bank.
 Son of a military family, BJ moved back to Newport News, Virginia a few years later.
 BJ went on to play for the University of Louisville and was drafted By the Philadelphia Phillies in the 13th round of the 2008 Major League Baseball Draft.
 June 9th of 2012 BJ made his Major League debut vs the Baltimore Orioles.
 Currently, Brian is playing in the minor league system for the Phillies.
 Donald Smith (April 14, 1942- July 28, 2016) Bellefonte Little League President 1979-1982, Donny also served as Umpire and Cheif for the Bellefonte Little League and the District Little League and he was one of the President of Legion Baseball.
 He assisted the Bellefonte Softball Team working on the fields and was also an assistant coach for Bellefonte Teener League.
 Donald was a 1960 graduate of Bellefonte High School.
 He worked for many years at G.M.
 McCrossin in Bellefonte and as a pipe fitter for the Local 520, retiring in 2004, with over 30 years of service.
 Don continued to volunteer for the Bellefonte Little League helping with countless projects and putting in endless hours the remainder of his life.
 Donny will be missed by everyone associated with Bellefonte Youth Sports along with his family at the Bellefonte Little League.
 Andrew (Andy) Thal Andy started with the league as a coach for the Bellefonte Lions Club.
 When the Plumbs Drug Store team needed a manager Andy took the reigns.
 In the 1970's The Plumbs Drug Store teams dominated the decade winning championships in 71,72,73,75,76,79 placing 2nd in 74. the first team to win 3 championships in a row.
 In the summer of 1988, Andy manage the 2nd Major League All-Star team to play in the State Tournament, at Minersville, PA.
-The '88 came up one game short and prevented them to advance into the Regionals.
+That team came up one game short of winning the League's second State Championship and prevented them to advance into the Regionals.
 Andy, with his longtime friend and Co-manager for the Plumbs Gary Rockey won their last championship in 2002 this would be the last year Andy and Gary coached together as both step down from coaching.
 Andy stayed on with the league for 2 more years as the League's Vice President before leaving the league for good so he could focus more on his golf game and family.
 Not only is Andy a staple of Bellefonte Little League he also is well known in the Bellefonte Wrestling family.
 Andy was invited back to open the 2018 season as the league's guest speaker.